Hungary blocks EU appeal for Israel not to strike Rafah

 And Belgian foreign minister Hadja Lahbib said on Monday "many European countries are ready to follow us" if there was no EU-level action.

+Spanish foreign minister José Manuel Albares said: "In the case that there is no agreement, Spain will absolutely advance individually".

-Ireland's Martin said: "If we don't get unanimity, we're prepared to do it ourselves.
-I know others are considering it as well".
+Ireland's Martin said: "If we don't get unanimity, we're prepared to do it ourselves".

 West Bank 'boiling'

-Hungary's foreign minister Péter Szijjártó made no effort to tell international media why he vetoed Israel's action on Monday.
+Hungary's foreign minister Péter Szijjártó made no effort to tell international media why he vetoed the EU's Rafah appeal on Monday.

-His spokesman, Zoltan Kovacs, tweeted criticism about EU sanctions on Russia and of US senators instead.
+His spokesman, Zoltan Kovacs, tweeted criticism about EU sanctions on Russia and against US senators instead.

-Szijjártó previously claimed EU sanctions on Israeli settlers would cause antisemitism.
+Szijjártó has previously claimed EU sanctions on Israeli settlers would cause antisemitism.

-But the Hungary-Israel axis is based more on personal ties between Hungarian prime minister Viktor Orbán and Israeli prime minister Benjamin Netanyahu, both of whom are far-right populists, Hungarian opposition MP Ágnes Vadai previously told EUobserver.
+But the Hungary-Israel axis was based more on personal ties between Hungarian prime minister Viktor Orbán and Israeli prime minister Benjamin Netanyahu, both of whom were far-right populists, Hungarian opposition MP Ágnes Vadai earlier told EUobserver.

 Orbán also routinely holds up EU-Russia sanctions and has friendly ties with Russia's authoritarian leader, Vladimir Putin.